 Percent of Salaries

 If you want to ensure all of your employees receive a bonus, consider basing it on their annual salary or wages.
-You could offer 3%, and everyone would receive a check.
-To calculate, you will need access to all employee salary or wage amounts.
-You may need to use prior year figures to estimate annual wages for hourly employees (who don’t work consistent hours).
+For instance, you could offer 3%, and everyone would receive a check.
+To calculate, you will need access to all employee salaries or wage amounts.
+You may need to use prior-year figures to estimate annual wages for hourly employees (who don’t work consistent hours).

-To calculate the bonus to be paid for a graphic designer who earns $55,000 a year and a secretary who earns $30,000, you would multiply the bonus rate—let’s assume 3%—by their salary amounts.
+For example, to calculate the bonus for a graphic designer who earns $55,000 a year and a secretary who earns $30,000, you would multiply the bonus rate—let’s assume 3%—by their salary amounts.

 Sign-on & Retention Bonuses

 Both sign-on and retention bonuses are usually paid as flat rates—which means there’s no calculation necessary if it’s all paid out at one time.
 For example, if your policy states to pay new employees who relocated for the job a $2,500 sign-on bonus, you will distribute that amount.

 The terms of a bonus agreement or policy might indicate the bonus should be paid in increments, and if that’s the case, you will need to determine how much you should distribute and how often.

 For example, let’s assume Sally accepted a nursing position that offered a $3,000 sign-on bonus to be paid out over the course of her first four months on the job.
 In this case, you would divide the total bonus by the number of months to find the monthly bonus distribution you will need to make.